NIIT, IRMAA, RMDs: Why Taxes Work Better as a Multi-year Plan

 - Fit Roth conversions, gain realization, and charitable moves inside the best windows.

-- Recheck annually.
-Rules, thresholds, and your life change.
-A short review can keep the whole system working together and keep next year’s bill from erasing this year’s win.
+Avoid stacking big moves in one year. - Recheck annually.
+Rules, thresholds, markets, and your life change.
+A short review keeps the system working together and prevents next year’s bill from erasing this year’s win.
+[1][4][5]

 Notes